apache/ranger/README.txt

     (d)  Knox Plugin needs to be installed on Knox gateway host.
     (e)  Storm Plugin needs to be installed on Storm hosts.
     (f)  Kafka/Solr Plugin needs to be installed on their respective component hosts.
-    (g)  YARN plugin need to be installed on YARN Resource Manager hosts
+    (g)  YARN plugin needs to be installed on YARN Resource Manager hosts (h)  Sqoop plugin needs to be installed on Sqoop2 hosts

 Installation Process
 ~~~~~~~~~~~~~~~~~~~~